eren8204/paymentapp/README.md

 This is just a front-end design

 ## Contact
-apskumar24@gmail.com
-If you have any questions, feel free to reach out to me at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions, feel free to reach out to me at [your.email@example.com](apskumar24@gmail.com).

 ## Acknowledgments

-- [Library/Tool Name](link) - Brief description of how it helped.
-- Any other acknowledgments or inspirations.
+- [Android SDP](https://github.com/intuit/sdp) - Helped in managing app on different screen sizes
+- [ImageSlider](https://github.com/denzcoskun/ImageSlideshow) - Helped in adding automatic image slider